soylentOrange/sdarr/README.md

 `sdar.lazy()` analyzes the data for the optimum size of the fitting region via random sub-sampling.
 It will give a small report as a message after finding the optimum fit.
 It should confirm the Young’s-modulus of 68 GPa and an intercept of 10 MPa.
-As the data set is rather short, enforce random sub-sampling by setting `enforce_subsampling = TRUE`.
+As the synthetic data set is noise-free (except for quantization-noise), only one random sub-sampling run will do.

 To make use of multi-core processing, configure [furrr](https://furrr.futureverse.org/) to use a multisession strategy